-- Only animals entered as fair exhibits may be unloaded on the fairgrounds. - If you are bringing both 4-H and Open Class animals, unload after 4:00 pm - not before. - 14 Exhibitor may enter once in each lot number in breeding projects, provided space is available in the barn. - 15 Exhibitor may not exhibit a breeding animal that was tagged a market animal in the same year. - 16 It is the expectation that Breeding animals are owned and in the care of exhibitors by May 1 of this year. - 17 Market animals will be weighed at the Fair on Tuesday during unloading, 4-8 pm to divide them into weight classes for judging.
-Only one market animal will be weighed for each member, no wet animals will be weighed, no animals will be reweighed. - 18 Livestock exhibitors and parents are expected to attend a Livestock Exhibitor meeting at 7:30 am on Wednesday of fair week. - 19 All livestock projects require an interview prior to the fair.
-All interviews must be completed on Saturday, August 5th, 9 am to noon.
-Interviews will not be held after August 5th unless an emergency occurred which was documented through the rule exception process and approved by the Grievance
+- Only animals entered as fair exhibits may be unloaded on the fairgrounds. - 14 Exhibitor may enter once in each class number in breeding projects, provided space is available in the barn. - 15 Exhibitor may not exhibit a breeding animal that was tagged a market animal in the same year. - 16 It is the expectation that Breeding animals are owned and in the care of exhibitors by May 1 of this year. - 17 Market animals will be weighed at the Fair on Monday during unloading, 5-8 pm to divide them into weight classes for judging.
+Only one market animal will be weighed for each member, no wet animals will be weighed, no animals will be reweighed. - 18 Livestock exhibitors and parents are expected to